Datagirlie/Apartment_Evaluation_Project/README.md

 -	All buildings must have the year the building was built, before evaluation must be carried out and recorded.
 -	Certain Criteria should be met before some buildings are Evaluated, to avoid too much data on building that do not meet most of the Evaluation criteria.
 -	Buildings that do not have any specified location and ward names should also not be inserted in the dataset, this will help to build consistency.
--	More attention should be given to buildings in the Northern region to make sure that there is a balance in all regions based on apartment evaluation and also developmental growth.
+-	More attention should be given to buildings in the Northern region to make sure that there is a balance in all regions based on apartment evaluation and also developmental growth in The whole of Toronto.
 -	Old buildings can be re-built or renovated so that there is continuity in the evaluation processes and also help in the developmental growth in Toronto.
+-	To keep the standard of buildings until this prsent age, architectural structures from the year 1960 should be adopted in building apratments.

+## Conclusions:
+Based on the findings from this data, private owned properties have more building standards and maintanence cultures compare to the government owned properties.
+However, the southern wards have the best type of buildings compared to the northern wards which can be attributed to the southern wards been more advanced in structures and densely populated.

+_Note: The dataset can be found in the **Apartment Evaluation(1).Xlsx** file attached to this repository._

+Kindly drop in your comments or Observations.